 A: The tribes always retain intellectual property rights to the materials developed by the MTDA.

 Q: Do students have to pay to take the course?

 A: The MTDA has a cost-sharing fee with schools of $123 per enrollment.

 A: The Tribal Relations and Education Fellow collaborates with tribal language experts from each language community to learn what the community wants in a course and how to develop it.
 The language partners provide all of the guidance regarding cultural and language information.

 Anna East, Ed.D. is the Tribal Relations and Education Fellow.
 She enjoyed a 22-year career as an educator on the Flathead Reservation in western Montana and taught Native American Studies for MTDA for 11 years before joining the staff full-time in 2021.
-Anna is the 2014 Montana Teacher of the Year.
+Her doctoral studies focused on Montana’s Indian Education for All law and teacher preparation.
+Anna earned the Confederated Salish and Kootenai Tribes’ Distinguished Educator Award in 2014 and is also the 2014 Montana Teacher of the Year.